philpagel/PCE174-communication/README.md

     set range {40|400|4k|40k}        # valid ranges for fc

 As the valid arguments to `range` depend on `unit` it is wise to set `unit` first.
-In addition you can set the measurement mode with
+In addition, you can set the measurement mode with

     set mode {normal|rel|min|max|pmin|pmax}